Occupations in the Food Service Sector

 Working in a restaurant can pose both physical challenges, such as lifting heavy supplies, and intellectual challenges, such as remembering customers’ intricate food orders.
 As Career Trend points out, “Working in a restaurant can be one of the most stressful jobs you can have, and the pay doesn’t always reflect the amount of effort the job requires.
 However, there are certain strategies you can employ to help you survive working in a restaurant.
 With the proper motivation, a heavy dose of patience and a hard work ethic, you can make the most out of working at a restaurant, achieving your monetary and personal goals without letting the stresses of the job overwhelm you.”

-Need for English language proficiency
+Need for English Language Proficiency

 Entry-level positions without direct customer interaction—such as kitchen helper or dishwasher—may only require a very low level of English proficiency.
 Where other workers in a restaurant speak a newcomer’s language, even little or no English may be acceptable.
 Of course, as the job tenure lengthens, communication skills become indispensable as coworkers get to know each other.
+Basic training programs may only require CLB 4.
+For those wanting to enroll in a more advanced, apprenticeship program (see below), a minimum of CLB 7 is usually required.

 - Paramount Fine Foods Commits To Hiring Syrian Refugees At Every Store (Mar 23/16) [Huffington Post].